Professional guidance in separation and divorce

 Divorcing a partner who lives in another country |

-Married (marriage)
+Married

 A marriage is a legally binding relationship and requires a formal procedure to dissolve.
 When you decide to divorce, a legal separation must take place in which important matters, such as the division of assets and alimony, are arranged.
 This can often be emotional and complex, but with the right guidance, the process goes much more smoothly.

-Depending on your situation, you can choose between a divorce or legal separation.
+Depending on your situation, you may choose between a divorce or legal separation.
 Both options have specific legal consequences, and our attorneys can assist you in making the best choice tailored to your situation.

 –Mark, entrepreneur